EchoEA: Echo Information between Entities and Relations for Entity Alignment: Introduction

-\paragraph{Low-quality bootstrapping}
+\paragraph{Low-quality Bootstrapping}

 The bootstrapping methods hold the view that the model should perform better if it becomes more confident about its predicted results, which are fed back to the model as training data.
 BootEA~\cite{BootEA} and MRAEA~\cite{MRAEA} are classic methods to adopt iterative or bootstrapping strategies to build semi-supervised models.
-However, since the quality of generated training data depends on KGE model strongly, the data contains amounts of false samples.
-To tell the truth, since the false samples in generated positive samples are much less than those in negative samples, previous methods ignored all the negative samples and only appended the positive ones to their training set.
+However, since the quality of generated training data strongly depends on GNN models, the data contains amounts of false samples.
+Previous methods ignored all the negative samples and only appended the positive ones to their training set.
 On the contrary, this paper makes use of local alignment and global alignment to enhance the quality of generated positive and negative samples, which is more efficient than before.

-Local alignment (LA) means that each source entity selects the target entity from the candidate set with replacement, so there is a disadvantage that multiple source entities point to the same target entity.
-Global alignment (GA)~\cite{RAGA, CEA} means that each source entity selects the target entity from the candidate set without replacement.
-There is only one-to-one alignment, more stringent.
-Prior work did not use these two methods simultaneously, and the framework proposed in this paper includes both.

 We summarise our contributions as follows:

 \begin{itemize}